kennethklee/clean-docker-golang-svelte/README.md

 Production mode is what you use to deploy a production-ready app.

-The golang app will need to serve the `/static` directory when it detects any non-development mode.
+The golang app will to serve the `/static` directory when it detects this mode.

-In production mode, a single `scratch` image is built to run the complete app within a single service.
+A `scratch` image is built to run the complete app within a single service.
 It's built with multi-stage builders, `nodebuilder` and `gobuilder`.
-Their output is combined into a `scratch` image, where the binary is placed in `/app` and the static UI files are placed in `/static`.
+The `nodebuilder` builds static files.
+The `gobuilder` builds the app binary.
+They are combined into a `scratch` image with `/app` as the binary while `/static` contains the static files.

 ### Development Mode

 In development mode, two services start; one `web` running `nodejs` image and the other `app` running `golang` image.

-The golang app will need to erve its API endpoints and reverse proxy to the `web` layer when it detects development mode.
+The golang app serve its API endpoints and reverse proxy to the `web` layer when it detects development mode.

 Each layer is independent and testable: `./dev.sh test` to test both layers.

 ### app layer

 Code changes trigger live-reload thanks to air.

-Run tests with `./dev.sh test-app`.
+- Run tests with `./dev.sh test-app`
+- Follow logs with `./dev.sh logs`

 #### web layer

 Code changes will trigger hot-reload thanks to vite.

-Run tests with `./dev.sh test-web`.
+- Run tests with `./dev.sh test-web`
+- Follow logs with `./dev.sh logs web`